Child Victims Act

 - Survivors of abuse now have until the age of 55 to commence a civil action against their abuser (was originally age 23).

 - For survivors of abuse that are already over the age of 23 (the old law) were time-barred for any reason, a one-year “revival” window will begin six months from the effective date of the Act (once Gov. Cuomo signs it into law). *Update: NY Legislature extended the ” Revival ” window until August 14th, 2021, due to the upheaval caused by the 2020 coronavirus.

 - The notice of claim requirement is now waived for claims of childhood abuse.

-- The Child Victims Act applies to ALL claims of abuse, private or public.
-It is not an attack against any one organization, religion, or individual.
+- The Child Victims Act applies to ALL abuse claims, private or public.
+It is not an attack against any organization, religion, or individual.

-- If a potential client has accepted a settlement from the Diocese through the Independent Reconciliation Compensation Program (IRCP), it is highly likely they will not be able to pursue litigation.
+- If a potential client has accepted a settlement from the Diocese through the Independent Reconciliation Compensation Program (IRCP), they will likely not be able to pursue litigation.
 We can still evaluate their claim and their process with the IRCP to determine if that is true.

 If you or someone you know is a survivor of childhood abuse, please consider knowledgeable & compassionate legal counsel for representation.